Honō no Tōkyūji: Dodge Danpei

 Honō no Tōkyūji: Dodge Danpei (炎の闘球児 ドッジ弾平) is a Japanese manga series about dodgeball written and illustrated by Tetsuhiro Koshita, which was serialized in Shogakukan's CoroCoro Comic magazine from 1989 to 1995.
-It was adapted into an anime television series produced by Animation 21 that aired from October 1991 to September 1992, and eight video game adaptations.
+An anime television series produced by Animation 21 aired from October 1991 to September 1992, along with eight video game adaptations.

 A sequel series, titled Honō no Tōkyūjo: Dodge Danko, began serialization on the Weekly CoroCoro Comic website on November 28, 2022.
 It was nominated for the Next Manga Award in the web manga category in 2023.
-An anime television series adaptation of the sequel is set to premiere in 2026.
+An anime television series adaptation of the sequel produced by Cue premiered in July 2026.

+Plot

+Danpei Ichigeki loves dodgeball and is excited to join the dodgeball club when he enters elementary school.
+On the morning of the entrance ceremony, Danpei visits the grave of his father, Danjūrō, who was a famous dodgeball player, and knocks over his gravestone with a hard throw.
+Inside, he finds a ball, which he assumes is a gift; he eventually joins the dodgeball club after passing the difficult entrance exam.